AdobeDocs/analytics-learn.en/help/implementation/implementation-basics/using-a-data-layer-on-your-site.md

 It is considered a best practice to use a data layer on your site as you are working with the Experience Cloud, including when you are working with Analytics.
 This video introduces the data layer and shows and example.

 >[!VIDEO](https://video.tv.adobe.com/v/28775/?quality=12)

+>[!INFO]
+>
+> This video is part of a course [Guided Analytics Implementation](https://experienceleague.adobe.com/?recommended=Analytics-D-1-2019.1), available for free on Experience League!